 We aren't asking you to change what happened in the past, we are asking you to change how you treat us NOW.
 Yes, monetary reparations would be nice, seeing as how other groups have received them, but most Africans Americans have accepted that this simply won't happen.

 What is being asked for is an end to racial stereotypes and biases, fairness in the justice system, adequate representation in government and the breaking down of institutionalized racism.
+Oh, and for yall to quit with the "baby hair" thing.

 5. Post about "wypipo" on social media.